StachRedeker/RTCwakeUpComputer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+This project uses the [`RTClib`](https://github.com/adafruit/RTClib) library by Adafruit to use the DS3231 with an Arduino.
+[Adafruit's tutorial](https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/overview) proved useful in learning more about RTCs.

 ## Footnotes
 <!---